Glitch Mode (song): Promotion

 NCT Dream performed "Glitch Mode" for the first time on two live broadcasts held on March 28 and 30.
 They went on to perform the song on various South Korean music shows, including M Countdown, Music Bank, Inkigayo, Show Champion and Show!
 Music Core.
 "Glitch Mode" was also part of the tracklist of the group's second online concert, "Dream Stage: Glitch Mode", held on April 5.
 NCT Dream performed the song at Europe's first K-pop Festival, which was held in Germany on May 14 and 15, alongside their previous singles, "Hot Sauce", "Ridin'" and "Hello Future".

 Jinbo remix version

 On June 18, 2022, it was announced that a remix version of "Glitch Mode" would be released as a single titled, iScreaM Vol.16 : 버퍼링 (Glitch Mode) Remix.
 It was stated that DJ and producer Jinbo would be the one working on the remix of the song.
 Additionally, it would be reinterpreted using Jinbo's vocals, narration, and rhythm changes.
 On June 20, a 39-second music video teaser for the remix version was uploaded on the official SM Town channel.
 The single was released on June 21 along with the music video.

 Accolades

+"Glitch Mode" won five first place music program awards on Show Champion (April 6), M Countdown (April 7), Music Bank (April 8), Show!
+Music Core (April 9), and Inkigayo (April 10).
+It received a nomination for Best Dance Performance – Male Group at the 2022 MAMA Awards.

+Credits and personnel

+Credits adapted from the album's liner notes.